Justinbomwell/COP4610_project_1/README.txt

 Compilation Instructions:
   • To compile the project, move to the working directory that contains our opened .tar file
   • Type "make" into the command line
+  • To clean the directory the shell is running in, type "make clean" into the command line.
+  • This will remove the .o files and the "shell" executable.
 ◦ Any completed extra credit must be documented in the README to receive credit